nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 ### Ingredient Class
-The ingredient class represents a singular ingredient added by the user or loaded from the storage database.
+The 'Ingredient' class represents an individual ingredient added by the user or loaded from the storage database.

-A valid ingredient object contains the following field:
+#### Implementation Details

+1. Attributes:
-+ Name
+   - String Name
+     - Stores the name of the ingredient, which serves as its unique identifier
+2. Constructor:
+   - Ingredient(String name):
+     - Initializes an Ingredient instance with the specified name
+3. Methods:
+   - boolean equals(Ingredient ingredientToCheck):
+     - Compares the current Ingredient with another Ingredient based on their names
+   - @Override boolean equals(Object object):
+     - An overridden method that supports Java collection operations like retainAll and removeAll, allowing ingredients to be compared based on name alone in collections
+   - String toString():
+     - Returns the ingredient's name
+   - String toSaveString():
+     - Returns a formatted string for saving ingredient data to a text file
+     - Follows the format "new n/<ingredient_name>"

 The formatting of how an ingredient is displayed and saved is handled by this class.

 ### IngredientList Class
-The IngredientList class represents a list of any non-negative integer number of ingredients.
+The IngredientList class represents a list of ingredients.
 This class handles the addition, deletion and editing of ingredients.

+#### Implementation Details
+1. Attributes:
+   - ArrayList<Ingredient> ingredients: Holds a list of Ingredient objects, representing the ingredients in the list
+2. Constructor:
+   - IngredientList():
+   Initializes an empty list of ingredients.
+3. Methods:
+   - void addIngredient(Ingredient ingredient):
+     - Adds an Ingredient to the list
+   - ArrayList<Ingredient> getIngredients():
+     - Returns the current list of ingredients
+   - Ingredient getIngredient(int id):
+     - Retrieves an ingredient by its index in the list
+   - boolean removeIngredientByName(String name):
+     - Removes an Ingredient by name
+     - Returns true if the ingredient was found and removed, otherwise false
+   - int getCounter():
+     - Returns the number of ingredients in the list
+   - void sortAlphabetically():
+     - Sorts the ingredients list alphabetically by ingredient name

 Shown below is a class diagram detailing the interaction between `IngredientList` and `Ingredient`:
 ![ingredientClasses.png](img/ClassDiagrams/ingredientsClassDiagram.png)